Documentation

 Calculus

-Derivatives (including partial derivatives, higher-order, implicit), indefinite and definite integrals, limits, and series.
-All results are exact symbolic expressions.
+Derivatives, integrals, limits, and series.
+All exact symbolic expressions.

 Linear algebra